StanfordSpezi/spezi-firebase/packages/spezi-firebase-utils/GETTING_STARTED.md

 # Getting Started with spezi-firebase-utils

-This guide will help you get started with using the spezi-firebase-utils package in your Firebase project.
+This guide will help you get started with using the spezi-firebase-utils package in your project.

 ## Installation